Lucien Wolf: Anglo-Jewry

 Wolf was an enthusiast for Jewish history, and promoting Jewishness.
-In London he organised the 1887 Anglo-Jewish Historical Exhibition charting the immigration of Jews to Britain from across Europe over the centuries.
+In London, he organised the 1887 Anglo-Jewish Historical Exhibition charting the immigration of Jews to Britain from across Europe over the centuries.
 In 1893, Wolf was one of the founders and the first president of the Jewish Historical Society of England.
 His historical writings rarely extended beyond the aristocracy, exhibiting his own upper-middle class pretensions.
 Against racial anti-Semitism, he championed Judaism, even offering eugenic justifications for its superiority.

 Anti-Zionism

 Lucien Wolf was opposed to political Zionism.
 As an assimilationist, he believed Jewishness was a spiritual and religious identity and not a national one.
 He vigorously opposed the new Zionist movement that had been formed in Manchester.
 As a powerful editor, Wolf had access to ministers, whom he lobbied frantically to prevent the issuing of the Balfour Declaration.
 When the Declaration was made public on 2 November 1917, he soon co-founded the anti-Zionist League of British Jews.

-Wolf understood Nahum Sokolow and Chaim Weizmann's position as threatening the nationality status of British Jews, and wrote "No wonder that all anti-semites are enthusiastic Zionists".
+Wolf understood Nahum Sokolow and Chaim Weizmann's position as threatening the nationality status of British Jews.

 Conjoint Committee

 In 1888, Lucien Wolf became a member of the Conjoint Foreign Committee, a coordinating organ of the Board of Deputies of British Jews and the Anglo-Jewish Association.
 Around the start of the First World War, he was appointed secretary, which led to his contacts at the British Foreign Office.
 He served effectively as "Foreign Secretary" representing Anglo-Jewry, having frequent meetings with members of the Cabinet.

 After the committee published an anti-Zionist manifest in May 1917 without first consulting the Board of Deputies or the Anglo-Jewish Association, the mainly pro-Zionist Board of Deputies withdrew its delegates.
-By the end of 1917 the committee was re-established under the new name Joint Foreign Committee.
+By the end of 1917, the committee was re-established under the new name Joint Foreign Committee.
 This time, the Anglo-Jewish Association was allotted a minority of members in the committee.
 Lucien Wolf became again its secretary and held this function until his death in 1930.

 1919 and after

 Wolf was part of the Anglo-Jewish delegation to the 1919 Paris Peace Conference.
 He helped draft the Minority Treaties, which guaranteed rights for ethnic, religious, and linguistic minority populations.
 The Jewish delegations to the conference were split along different ideological lines.
 Western Europeans were cautious of both Zionism and diaspora nationalism, wanting Jews to be integrated with society.

-During the 1920s anti-Semitism became more intensive and organised, particularly in Poland, which had one of Europe's largest Jewish minority populations.
+During the 1920s, anti-Semitism became more intensive and organised, particularly in Poland, which had one of Europe's largest Jewish minority populations.
 The following year in 1926, he went to Portugal to aid the Marranos.
 Wolf continued to write extensively and in an outspoken manner against Zionist proponents, which he believed was leading to conflict and crises.
-In 1927 Romanian Jews continued to be victims of pogroms: his work and expertise was recognised by appointment as an Advisor to the Committee for Refugees for the League of Nations at Geneva, which he founded in 1929.
+In 1927, Romanian Jews continued to be victims of pogroms: his work and expertise was recognised by appointment as an Advisor to the Committee for Refugees for the League of Nations at Geneva, which he founded in 1929.